-What is Thumb Arthritis (CMC joint arthritis)?
+What is Thumb Arthritis?

-As the cartilage wears down, the ends of the bones rub together making it difficult to use your thumb.
 CMC joint arthritis can be mild or it can progress over time.
-As the disease progresses, the CMC joint may slip out of place.
-This may make it difficult to open the thumb away from the palm and makes grasping and pinching more difficult.
+As the cartilage that covers and protects your thumb joint wears down, the ends of the bones rub together making it difficult to use your thumb.
+As the condition progresses, the CMC joint can also slip out of place.
+This may make it difficult to open your thumb and can make grasping and pinching more difficult.

-Symptoms of Thumb Arthritis:
+Symptoms of Thumb Arthritis

 - Pain at the base of the thumb, down by the wrist

 - Pain when pinching or gripping, especially small objects like pens or tool handles

 - “Grabbing” or sharp pain when you engage in a certain activity or even at rest